- How and Why We Collect Personal Information

 When you provide us with contact information through our contact form, we use it only to respond to your correspondence with us.

 When you provide us with contact information through our Talk to a Lawyer form, we use it only to forward to a service provider so they can contact you.
+If you do not want that information shared, do not fill out the form.

 When We Share Information

-We do not otherwise sell, rent, or provide your name or contact information to third parties, except in circumstances where the law requires us to share it.
+We do not sell, rent, or provide your name or contact information to third parties, except in circumstances where the law requires us to share it.

 This website is not intended for use by children or minors under the age of 18.
 We cannot prohibit children or minors from visiting this website; we rely on parents and guardians to decide which materials are appropriate for children or minors.